DES157/libraries/frameworks/node/nvm.md

     nvm install node --reinstall-packages-from=node

-Note: `--reinstall-packages-from` uses `nvm reinstall-packages`, also there is trickery so this should work even if your current version is not the latest)
+* `--reinstall-packages-from` uses `nvm reinstall-packages`
+* There is trickery so this should work even if your current version is not the latest (see [here](https://github.com/creationix/nvm#migrating-global-packages-while-installing)).

 ###### uninstall a version